lukepeterson/go8080cpu/README.md

-# 8-bit CPU in Go
+# 8-bit 8080 CPU in Go

-A simple, 8-bit CPU, implemented in Go.
+A virtualised version of Intel's 8-bit 8080 CPU, written in Go.

-Loosely based off of Malvino's SAP-2 computer, as described in the 1977 classic, [Digital Computer Electronics](https://www.amazon.com/Digital-computer-electronics-Albert-Malvino/dp/0070398615).

 ## TODO